Concerning Fundamental Groups of Locally Connected Subsets of the Plane: Homomorphisms from

 \subsection{Delineation}

 To prove Theorem \ref{contplanar}, we will use an upper semicontinuous decomposition of the planar Peano continuum to get a continuous map into a one-dimensional Peano continuum which is injective on fundamental groups.
-This then allows us to, in some degree, reduce the planar case to the one-dimensional case.
-If $\pi_k$ is this decomposition map, we show that we can lift the path $T$ such that $\widehat T\circ\pi_{k*}\circ\phi$ is induced be a continuous map.
+This allows us to, in some degree, reduce the planar case to the one-dimensional case.
+If $\pi_k$ is this decomposition map, we show how to lift the path $T$ such that $\widehat T\circ\pi_{k*}\circ\phi$ is induced be a continuous map.
 Then for $\alpha$ a lift of $T$, we show that $\widehat \alpha \circ \phi$ is induced by a continuous function.

-\begin{defn} Let $k$ be a line in the plane and $X$ a planar Peano continuum.
-Let $\pi_k: X \to X/G$ be a decomposition map where the nontrivial decomposition elements of $G$ are the maximal line segments in $X$ which are parallel to $k$. \end{defn}
+\begin{defn} Let $k$ be a line in the plane and $X$ a planar set.
+Let $\pi_k: X \to X/G$ be a decomposition map where the nontrivial decomposition elements of $G$ are the maximal line segments contained in $X$ which are parallel to $k$.
+We will use $X_k$ to denote the decomposition space corresponding to $\pi_k$ and refer to $\pi_k$ as a \emph{delineation map}. \end{defn}